taraCodeNa/uphbt-requirements/README.md

 #### **1.1.
 Backend (.NET) & Database Setup**

 * **Action:**
-  * Initial project setup with a Rich Domain Model design, emphasizing **persistence-ignorance (POCOs without EF Core specific attributes/interfaces in the domain layer)**.
+  * Initial project setup with a Rich Domain Model design, emphasizing **persistence-ignorance (POCOs without EF Core specific attributes/interfaces in the domain layer, *except* for the core `User` entity)**.
 Domain entities will encapsulate their own behavior, containing methods that represent business operations and enforce invariants.
   * Define internal primary keys as `long` (mapping to `BIGINT IDENTITY` in SQL Server) and all foreign keys should also be `long`.
   * Each entity (e.g., **User**, Bug, Comment) should also have a `Guid PublicId` property that is unique and will be exposed to the application layer.
   * Include a `byte[] RowVersion` property on entities (starting with User) for optimistic concurrency.